codescape/bitvunit/README.md

 To build the latest version of the framework just checkout the sources and run `mvn install` on your local machine and it will create and install the latest version of the framework to your local maven repository.

 ### Implement new rules
-To implement new rules we advise you to use to Groovy based wizard.
-The following short step-by-step guide describes the preferred way to implement a new rule:

-1. Run the wizard with the command `groovy bitvunit.groovy create-rule` from the root folder of the project.
-(Groovy required)
-2. Enter your full name so that it appears in the JavaDoc of the newly created rule.
-3. Enter a name describing your new rule.
-Names must start with an uppercase letter, contain only characters and end with the word `Rule`.
-4. Choose from one of the existing rule categories.
-Creating new categories is not allowed by the wizard.
+To implement a new rule you can run the Groovy based wizard with the command `groovy bitvunit.groovy create-rule` from the root folder of the project.
+It prompts for your full name to be listed in the JavaDoc and the name for your new rule.
+Valid names must start with an uppercase letter, contain only characters and end with the word `Rule`.
+After that you can choose from one of the existing rule categories and the wizard will set everything up.
+You are ready to implement the test cases and the rule itself!
-5. Implement the tests.
-The two already existing test cases are not a limit and you can create more if required.
-6. Implement the new rule and make sure all unit tests are passing.